Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/features/rp-converter.md

     **Green check mark**: the conversion went without issues.

-    **Yellow icon**: the conversion went with a warning, you might need to do some action related to the element.

     **Red icon**: the conversion failed.

-6. Close the Render Pipeline Converter window.
-If the conversion went with warnings, inspect the elements with the warnings.
+6. With the converter window open, inspect the elements with the warnings.
+After reviewing the converted project, close the Render Pipeline Converter window.

 ## <a name="converters"></a>Conversion types and converters